Date of Award

 Scholarly Commons Citation

 Gunasekera, Anthony Michael, "Compression After Impact Load Prediction in Graphite/Epoxy Laminates Using Acoustic Emission and Artificial Neural Networks" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 279.